Say "No" to Sexual Harassment

 No, sections on sexual harassment only apply to key areas of public life, such as:

-For example, colleagues (including volunteers and interns) in the same office or a common workplace, applicants, contractual workers, foreign domestic helpers, etc
+For example, employers, employees, applicants, contractual workers, foreign domestic helpers, etc - Common workplaces

 Between owners of premises and tenants or occupants.